-How will teachers and schools benefit from joining the programme?
+How did teachers and schools benefit from joining the programme?

-- Experienced professional Creative Educator provide one-on-one mentoring for each teacher along a school year to support them in their online and in-class lesson plan development and delivery
+- Experienced professional Creative Educator provided one-on-one mentoring for each teacher along a school year to support them in their online and in-class lesson plan development and delivery

-- Creative Educator conduct class observation for each teacher to better understand teachers’ professional development needs
+- Creative Educator conducted class observation for each teacher to better understand teachers’ professional development needs

-- 5 days of training sessions that are designed for projects teachers to acquire versatile and effective teaching ideas, and learn Core Skills teaching approaches
+- 5 days of training sessions designed for projects teachers to acquire versatile and effective teaching ideas, and learn Core Skills teaching approaches

-- Facilitate the creation of learning circle in each project school with project teachers sharing fun and engaging lesson plans, and core skills teaching approaches among the peers
+- Facilitated the creation of learning circle in each project school with project teachers sharing fun and engaging lesson plans, and core skills teaching approaches among the peers

-- Be part of a professional network where all project schools and teachers to exchange insights with education practitioners and academics aimed at supporting creative and effective teaching
+- Be part of a professional network where all project schools and teachers exchanged insights with education practitioners and academics aimed at supporting creative and effective teaching

-- Project teachers who fulfill all programme requirements will be invited to the annual award ceremony to receive a physical certificate
+- Project teachers who fulfilled all programme requirements were invited to the annual award ceremony to receive certificate

 Targeted Core Skills

-Three categories of core skills will be covered at each project school, with each teacher focusing on one of the following categories:
+Three categories of core skills were covered at each project school, with each teacher focusing on one of the following categories: